$S^1$-equivariant local index and transverse index for non-compact symplectic manifolds: Perturbations on the cylinder and some computations

 \section{Perturbations on the cylinder and some computations}

 In this appendix we give some details of the computations of the kernel of the perturbed Dirac operator on the cylinder.
-We consider a family of perturbations which come from \cite{Braverman}, \cite{Ma-Zhang} and \cite{Fujita-Furuta-Yoshida1}.
+We consider a family of perturbations which includes perturbations used in \cite{Braverman}, \cite{Ma-Zhang} and \cite{Fujita-Furuta-Yoshida1}.